Velocidex/presentations/presentations/sans_apac_2023/index.md

 * Identify the things that can go wrong, the gaps and improvements

 * Can we increase our chances of success?
+   * Passive target: No deliberate interference with the DFIR process
+   * Active Adversary: Employing Anti-Forensics to frustrate investigation

 ---